Convert times between any timezone, track world clocks, and plan meetings across time zones. Powered by your browser, no external libraries.

 Daylight Saving Time (DST) is the practice of advancing clocks by one hour during warmer months to extend evening daylight.
 First widely adopted during World War I to conserve energy, DST is now observed by approximately 70 countries worldwide, though its use has become increasingly controversial.
 In the United States and Canada, DST begins on the second Sunday of March (clocks spring forward) and ends on the first Sunday of November (clocks fall back).
 The European Union observes summer time from the last Sunday of March to the last Sunday of October.

 DST complicates timezone conversions because it changes the UTC offset of affected zones.
 During standard time, New York is UTC minus five (EST), but during daylight saving time, it becomes UTC minus four (EDT).
 London shifts from UTC plus zero (GMT) to UTC plus one (BST, British Summer Time).
 This means the time difference between New York and London is five hours during winter but can also be four or five hours during transition periods when one region has changed clocks but the other has not yet.
-Our converter uses the browser's built-in Intl.DateTimeFormat API, which automatically accounts for all DST transitions based on the IANA Time Zone Database, ensuring accuracy regardless of the date selected.
+Our converter uses the browser's -in Intl.DateTimeFormat API, which automatically accounts for all DST transitions based on the IANA Time Zone Database, ensuring accuracy regardless of the date selected.

 Time zone abbreviations can be confusing because some abbreviations represent multiple zones.
 EST (Eastern Standard Time, UTC minus five) is one of the most commonly referenced US zones.
 CST can mean Central Standard Time (UTC minus six) in the US or China Standard Time (UTC plus eight).
 IST could refer to India Standard Time (UTC plus five and a half), Irish Standard Time (UTC plus one), or Israel Standard Time (UTC plus two).
 For this reason, our converter uses IANA timezone identifiers (such as America/New_York, Europe/London, and Asia/Kolkata), which are unambiguous and globally standardized.